devnull-cz/c-prog-lang/modules/statements.md

 Basically, statements are pieces of code executed in sequence.
 The function body is a compound statement.
 The compound statement (a.k.a. *block*) is a sequence of statements and declarations.
 Blocks can be nested.
-Blocks inside a function body are good for variable reuse.
+Blocks inside a function body can be used for variable reuse but should be used for that with care, if at all.

 A semicolon is not used after a compound statement but it is allowed.
-The following is valid code then:
+The following is valid code then, and does essentially nothing:

 ```C
 int